xNaCly/blog/content/posts/2023/x-git-sync.md

 To view the default configuration shipped with `xgs`, take a look at the documentation [here](https://github.com/xNaCly/x-git-sync/blob/master/README.md#config-options-and-defaults)

-Here is the default config, which (who would've guessed my preferred way to use `xgs`):
+Here is the default config, which (who would've guessed is my preferred way of using `xgs`):

 ```json
 {